Is it hot enough for ya?

-First of all, this Onyx Popsicle Mold is made with heavy duty 18/8 food grade stainless steel.
+First of all, this Onyx Popsicle Mold (Amazon Affiliate) is made with heavy duty 18/8 food grade stainless steel.
 I just washed them thoroughly with dishwashing soap and warm water with a brush before using them – didn’t want any stainless steel residue to get into my popsicles.
 I placed them in the freezer to make them colder, before filling them.
 And once the popsicles were done, I ran them under warm water, and the popsicles came right out.
 The bamboo sticks are not reusable but the company is coming out with reusable ones soon.

 To start off, I made these easy delicious popsicles.
 You can make any popsicles, using all kinds of fresh fruits, creams, juices, and even coffee and tea.
-Just remember, if you don’t use some kind of cream or dairy, popsicles will be nothing but a block of solid ice (which is fine too as you’ll see below), and not the soft bitable kind.
+Just remember, if you don’t use some kind of cream or dairy, popsicles will be nothing but a block of solid ice (which is fine too as you’ll see below), and not the soft chewable kind.

 Onyx Popsicle Mold and Popsicle Recipes